fddayan/view_elements/README.md

 # ViewElements

-View partials structured as components inspired by all JavaScript frameworks out there (Angular2, MarkoJs, VueJs, React).
+View partials structured as components inspired by all JavaScript frameworks out there (Angular2, Marko.js, Vue.js, React).

 ## Installation